icanboogie/event

 Getting started

 To be emitted, events need an event collection, which holds event hooks.
-Because a new event collection is created for you when required, you don't need to set up one yourself.
-Still you might want to do so if you have a bunch of event hooks that you need to attach while creating the event collection.
-To do so, you need to define a provider that will return your event collection when required.
+Because a new event collection is created for you when required, you don't need to set one up yourself.
+Still, you might want to do so if you have a bunch of event hooks that you need to attach while creating the event collection.
+To do so, you need to define a provider that returns your event collection when required.

-The following example demonstrates how to setup a provider that instantiates an event collection with event hooks provided by an application configuration:
+The following example demonstrates how to set up a provider that instantiates an event collection with event hooks provided by an app configuration:

 <?php